DuChemin/MEIMassaging/README.md

  * Adding additional clef information, through the use of `<choice>`.
-   If original clefs have been used in the Sibelius file, appropriate "modern" clefs should be automatically supplied.
-If non-original clefs have been used, a form should be available to supply this information manually.
+   If original clefs have been used in the Sibelius file, appropriate regularized clefs should be automatically supplied.
+If the MEI file uses regularized clefs, a form should be available to manually supply information about original clefs.

  * In the Du Chemin repertory, the final note of each part should be changed to a longa.